rain1017/memdb/README.md

 * __Transaction__ : You can commit/rollback change just like traditional database. 'row' based locking is also supported.

-* __High Availability : All server is backed by one or more redis replication, you will never lose and commited data.
+* __High Availability__ : All server is backed by one or more redis replication, you will never lose any commited data.

 ### Which is suite for memorydb?